-Although it did require a little bit of time up-front, I am honestly amazed at how much less time I have spent dealing with emails over the past month!
+Although this process did require a little bit of time up-front, I am honestly amazed at how much less time I have spent dealing with emails over the past few years!

 And yes, I realize the irony of ME telling YOU that I’m unsubscribing from various blogs that are emailed to me — because I know many of you are reading this post in your email right now!

 Truthfully, If you do not feel like your life benefits enough from the content of my blog posts to spend 3-5 minutes reading them each weekday, I hope you don’t feel bad clicking the “unsubscribe” link (it’s right down there at the bottom for those of you reading this in your email!)

 The point of my blog is to help you simplify — not to clutter up your email inbox.
 I will not be offended 🙂